pyOpenSci/software-peer-review/how-to/author-guide.md

 **Before you consider submitting to us, please consider the following:**

 1. Please be sure that you have time to devote to making changes to your package.
-During review, you will receive feedback from an editor and two reviewers.
+During review, you will receive feedback from an editor and one or more reviewers.
+Most reviews involve two reviewers, but eligible packages in our publication fast-track pathway may have one.
 Changes could take time.
 Please consider this before submitting.
 You can read more about the timeline for making changes on our [peer review policies page](../our-process/policies).
 2. A diverse group of volunteer editors and reviewers leads peer review.
 Please be considerate when engaging with everyone online.